Simplified Least Squares Shadowing sensitivity analysis for chaotic ODEs and PDEs: A summary of the tangent and adjoint versions of simplified Least Squares Shadowing

-\end{enumerate} We can show that this adjoint algorithm produces a consistent approximation to that produced by the tangent algorithm.
+\end{enumerate} We can show that the adjoint version of LSS (equations \ref{kktadj},\ref{obffunadj}) produces the same estimation of $\frac{d\J}{ds}$ than the one given by the tangent version (equations \ref{kkttan}, \ref{objlsstan}) up to round-off errors \cite{explosion}.
 The approximated $\frac{d\J}{ds}$ should be the same if the differential equations are solved exactly in both algorithms, and the integrals are evaluated exactly.
 With such exact numerics, the error in the approximation is solely due to the infeasibility of using an infinite $T$, and should diminish as $T\to\infty$.
 This error depends on the trajectory $u(t)$, but does not depend on whether the tangent or adjoint algorithm is used.
-Throught out this paper, we mostly analyze the tangent algorithm, but the conclusions are also valid for the adjoint version since both algorithms approximate the derivative in a consistent way.
+Throughout this paper, we analyze the tangent version of LSS, but the conclusions are also valid for the adjoint version since both algorithms give the same result up to round-off errors.